 Exercise Talisman Sabre

-Exercise TALISMAN SABER 2013 is conducted at designated ADF training facilities throughout Queensland, and in adjacent maritime areas of the Coral Sea.
+Exercise Talisman Sabre/Saber is conducted at designated ADF training facilities primarily throughout Queensland (but may also include training areas interstate), and in adjacent maritime and airspace areas of the Coral Sea.
 Key sites include the Shoalwater Bay Training Area (Central Queensland), Townsville Field Training Area, port facilities in Queensland (Brisbane, Gladstone and Alma Ports).